Best personal loans for debt consolidation

 Read more about LightStream Debt Consolidation Loan

 Upgrade, Inc is an online and mobile lender.
-You can borrow an amount from $1,000 up to $50,000 with an APR from 5.44 - 35.47%.
+You can borrow an amount from $1,000 - $50,000 with an APR from 8.49 - 35.99%.
 By setting up Autopay and paying off a part of your debt directly, you'll get the lowest rates.
 The APR mainly depends on things like your credit score and history, and loan term.
 Upgrade, Inc charges an origination fee that can be a minimum of 2.9% and a maximum of 8%.
-Loans have repayment terms of 2 years up to 7.
+Loans have repayment terms from 3 - 5.
 If approved, you'll usually get the loan funds within a day but up to 2 weeks if sent directly to your creditor.
 Upgrade also allows you to check out your rates only with a soft inquiry that doesn't affect your credit score.
 Minimum credit score or other requirements aren’t disclosed on the website.
 A unique feature here is Credit Health.
 It consists of several tools that offer better insight and understanding of your financial situation.
 For example, there's a credit score simulator that shows you several different scenarios to see how certain actions may impact your credit score.
 You also get tailored tips based on your credit history, access to your credit score, helpful resources to reach your full credit potential, weekly credit score updates, and many others.

 Read more about Upgrade Debt Consolidation Loan